 Beyond pure cryptocurrencies and privacy-focused coins, there exists a broad array of general purpose digital assets ("platform coins"), such as Ethereum, NEO and Ravencoin, which are designed to facilitate various peer-to-peer activity, from decentralised software applications to "smart" contracts to digital collectibles, such as CryptoKitties.
-Platform coins also enable the creation of new digital assets called "tokens", which are typically developed for a specific purpose or application - for example, (1) "utility tokens", which generally are designed to have some consumptive utility within a broader platform or service, or (2) "security tokens", which are designed to represent more traditional interests like equity, debt and real estate with the added benefit of certain features of the digital asset markets, such as 24/7 operations, fractional ownership and rapid settlement.
+Platform coins also enable the creation of new digital assets called "tokens", which are typically developed for a specific purpose or application - for example, (1) "utility tokens", which generally are designed to have some consumptive utility within a broader platform or service, or (2) "security tokens".
+The latter are designed to represent more traditional interests like equity, debt and real estate with the added benefit of certain features of the digital asset markets, such as increased liquidity, more cost-effective fractional interest transfers, more efficient cross-border trading, faster and more transparent payment of dividends and other distributions and rapid settlement.

 The digital asset market extends beyond the assets themselves.
 Other participants, including online exchanges, payment processors and mining companies, compose the broader digital asset industry.
 And as this industry continues to grow, it has captured the attention of retail and institutional investors alike, including asset managers seeking to develop investment strategies and products involving these emerging assets and companies.
 Some strategies resemble early-stage growth strategies, featuring long-term investments either directly in certain digital assets or in start-up ventures developing complementary goods and services for the industry.
 Other strategies include hedge fund strategies, such as long/short funds, which often use derivatives, or arbitrage strategies, which seek to capitalise on the price fragmentation across the hundreds of global online exchanges.
+Additionally, a recent downturn in the cryptocurrency markets compelled many fund managers to adopt new revenue-generation strategies, such as staking cryptocurrencies, adopting credit-fund type strategies (e.g., distressed debt), engaging in market-making and executing venture capital investments, in order to survive the "crypto winter".